 Chocolate Chip Banana Muffins (GF/DF/NF*)

 This recipe is one of the first I tackled when it finally came time to figure out how to make my own beloved recipes gluten free.
 It isthe muffinat our house, the one we make for friends and new neighbors and small groups and Saturday mornings.
-My original recipe called for white whole wheat, which is still a good option if gluten isn’t an issue for your family.
-This version uses my favorite artisinal gluten free flour blend that I make myself.
-It substitutes cup for cup with all purpose flour, which makes it a breeze to transform conventional recipes into gluten free recipes.
 The really unique ingredient here is olive oil, which lends a fruity, somewhat sophisticated flavor to the muffin, one that I highly recommend.
 If the idea of using olive oil doesn’t appeal to you, you can use either melted refined coconut oil or canola oil instead.
+Can’t do eggs?
+Use 1/4 cup applesauce instead.
 This recipe can be baked in a loaf pan instead; bake for 50-60 minutes or until the top is crackled and golden, and a toothpick inserted into the top comes out clean.

 3 medium ripe bananas (about 1 1/2 cups of mashed bananas)